SirBassi/init-urlfetch-arma/README.md

 # init-urlfetch-arma
-A Scripfile for initial the ArmA3URLFetch Git in a Missionfile
+A ScripTfile for initial the ArmA3URLFetch Git in a Missionfile